The Friend (LDS magazine): Origin

-Some have traced the precedent for the friend to George Q. Cannon's establishment of the Juvenile Instructor as a "first-class child's paper" in January 1866.
+Some have traced the precedent for The Friend to George Q. Cannon's establishment of the Juvenile Instructor as a "first-class child's paper" in January 1866.
 Over time though this periodical shifted to being under the organization of the Deseret Sunday School Union and became more aimed at teachers than children.

 The church's Primary organization was formed in 1878.
 In 1890, the Free Public School Act was passed by the Utah Territorial, establishing schools in the territory.
 Funded by taxpayers, LDS Church doctrine could not be taught in the public schools, which concerned the Primary General President, Louie B. Felt, who said, "If there was a time when it was important to attend to the spiritual education of our children, it is now when so many of our little ones attend the district school, where religion is forbidden to be taught."
 May Anderson, secretary to the Primary General Presidency, first suggested the idea for a periodical for children in 1893.
 The Children's Friend was ultimately under control of the Primary organization.

 The Children's Friend

 By 1896, the Primary General Presidency began lobbying for its own publication, making several appeals to the First Presidency, but were denied because, "it was too great an undertaking."
 In 1899, the Primary general board published the Primary Helper, a booklet that sold for 15 cents, but it was unsuccessful and only ran for one volume.
 In 1901, the First Presidency approved publishing a magazine they called The Children's Friend, with the stipulation that the LDS Church would not provide any financial assistance, and if it failed the church would not pay the debts.

 The men in the printing office discouraged Felt and Anderson from printing the magazine, one of them stating, "Don't do it.
 Don't do it.
 Magazines run by women always fail.
 Take my advice and drop the idea."
 In November 1901, an office building was secured and Anderson became the first editor.
-Felt put up her home as collateral and Anderson quit her job to work full time on Primary.
+Felt put up her home as collateral May Anderson, quit her job to work full time on Primary.
 The magazine was first published in January 1902, and was financially stable.
 In the first issue, Felt wrote, "With feelings of intense joy, deep devotion and profound gratitude we introduce this little book.
 Hope and fear alternately plead for supremacy and we humbly ask that you will exercise charity and assist us by your faith and prayers."

 The initial print run was 2,000, with it increased to 4,000 the following year.
 By 1906, after improvements to the magazine and sales representatives created in each ward, circulation increased to 20,000.
 In 1924, the magazine changed to a larger size, with two colors in the cover, and included picture and serial stories.
 In the 1940s, center pages featured cut-out crafts for children, and lessons for children were eliminated.
 By 1970, circulation was at 170,000.
 The Primary General President often doubled as editor of The Children's Friend.